Application to the MA Program

 Applications from Outside Canada

 The Department of English welcomes applications from excellent international candidates.
-In the recent past, we have had students from China, India, Iran, Pakistan, Poland, Romania, the United Kingdom and the United States, and we recognize that cultural diversity among students in the program enhances the possibilities of intellectual and cultural exchange.
-The fees for international students are offset by substantial Western Graduate Research Scholarships administered by the University.
-Many external awards, such as Commonwealth Scholarships, may be held at Western in conjunction with a Teaching Assistantship.
+In the recent past, we have had students from China, India, Iran, Pakistan, Poland, Romania, the United Kingdom, and the United States, and we recognize that cultural diversity among students in the program enhances the possibilities of intellectual and cultural exchange.
+The fees for international students are offset by Western Graduate Research Scholarships administered by the University.
+Many external awards, such as Commonwealth Scholarships, may be held at Western.

 Applicants who have been offered admission to the School of Graduate and Postdoctoral Studies can accept or decline their offers of admissions online through the Western Student Center.
 Login into the Student Center with the information provided with your Western Personal Computer Account and locate the Admissions grid.
 Select "Accept or Decline."
-Applicants should also be sure to carefully read the Offer of Admission letter posted by SGPS to their Student Centre account as it may indicate conditions that must be satisfied before they are officially enrolled.
+Applicants should also be sure to carefully read the Offer of Admission letter posted by SGPS as well as the departmental offer letter posted by the program to their Student Centre account as they may indicate conditions that must be satisfied before they are officially enrolled.